superlinked/superlinked/docs/run-in-production/setup/configuring-your-app.md

 )
 ```

 Finally, you need to set a flag to prevent exceptions when utilizing Recency Space.
-Set the `DISABLE_RECENCY_SPACE` flag to `false` in the [.env config file](../../../server/runner/executor/.env)
+Set the `DISABLE_RECENCY_SPACE` environment variable to `false`

 ### GPU acceleration